apache/skywalking/docs/en/guides/Java-Plugin-Development-Guide.md

     }
 }
 ```

+`ClassEnhancePluginDefineV2` is provided in v2 APIs, `#isBootstrapInstrumentation` works too.

 **NOTE**: Bootstrap instrumentation should be used only where necessary.
 During its actual execution, it mostly affects the JRE core(rt.jar).
 Defining it other than where necessary could lead to unexpected results or side effects.